Niraj-Hiren-T3-Final-Project/term-3-final-assessment-part-a/README.md

 # 2. Dataflow Diagram
 # 3. Application Architecture Diagram
 # 4. User Stories
+There are two main users that will interact with our app.
+They are the store owner who will be selling the food and the customers who will be buying the food through the app.
+So the user stories are created thinking about how they would interact with the app and what necessary features and functions are necessary for the smooth operation of the app.

+**Store Admin User Stories**
+1. As a store admin, I want to register my store, so that I can sell the food through the app.
+2. As a store admin, I want to login to my account, so that I can update my profile, upload images of my food, create a menu of the day, check the quantity ordered for the day or delete the items.
+3. As a store admin, I want to logout from my account, so that no one can have access to my account.
+4. As a store admin, I want to create a menu of the day, so that customers can see what foods are available to order on that particular day.
+5. As a store admin, I want to upload images of my food, so that my customers can see images of food that they would like to order.
+6. As a store admin, I want to check what order has come through for the day, so that I will know in advance what food needs to be cooked and to what quantity.
+7. As a store admin, I want to edit the menu of the day, so that I can make necessary changes in the menu.
+8. As a store admin, I want to delete the menu of the day, so that I can remove anything that I don’t want to be seen on the website.
+9. As a store admin, I want to mark all the orders that have been picked by the customer, so that  no customer will falsely claim the order, after the order has already been picked.
+10. As a store admin, I want to edit my profile, so that I can make changes to my details if anything changes in the future.
+11. As  a store admin, I want to see my customer details, so that I can confirm their identity when they come to pick up the food.

+**Customer User Stories**

+1. As a customer, I want to register my account, so that I can use the same username and password everytime I login to my account.
+2. As a customer, I want to login into my account, so that I can create, edit, and delete my order.
+3. As a customer, I want to logout from my account, so that no one can access my account.
+4. As a customer, I want to create order, so that I can order the food through the store.
+5. As a customer, I want to edit orders, so that I can make changes to what I ordered.
+6. As a customer, I want to cancel my order, so that I don’t have to pay for what I don’t want to order.
+7. As a customer, I want to view the orders that I made, so that I can reconfirm all the details and orders that I made.
+8. As a customer, I want to view my order history, so that I know what foods I have been ordering in the past and how much I have been paying.
+9. As a customer, I want to create my profile page, so that I don’t have to update my details everytime I order my food.
+10. As a customer, I want to get order confirmation, so that I can be sure that order has gone through and in case I don’t receive my order I have proof of purchase.

 # 5. Wireframes
 # 6. Project Management